Uber is sued over resistance to California 'gig' contractor law

 Assembly Bill 5 would codify a 2018 California Supreme Court decision that narrowed when employers could classify workers as independent contractors.

-Uber, rival Lyft Inc (LYFT.O) and DoorDash have pushed for separate legislation to boost driver pay and benefits while preserving their independent contractor status.
+Uber, rival Lyft Inc and DoorDash have pushed for separate legislation to boost driver pay and benefits while preserving their independent contractor status.

 In March, Uber agreed to pay $20 million to settle a nearly six-year-old lawsuit by California and Massachusetts drivers over their classifications.